 2.2.2 Aggregate quarry and reservoirs

-An open-pit aggregate quarry covers 1.6 ha and accounts for nearly all of the bare land (1.1% of the watershed) (Table 1).
+An open-pit aggregate quarry covers 1.6 ha and accounts for nearly all of the bare land (1.1% of Faga’aluwatershed) (Table 1).
 The quarry has been in continuous operation since the 1960's (Latinis et al., 1996).
 With few sediment runoff controls in place, sediment has been discharged directly to Faga'alu stream.
 In 2011, the quarry operators installed some sediment runoff management practices such as silt fences and small settling ponds (Horsley-Witten, 2011) but they were unmaintained and inadequate to control the large amount of sediment mobilized during storm events (Horsley-Witten, 2012).
 During the study period (2012-2014), additional sediment control measures were installed and some large piles of overburden were overgrown by vegetation (Figure 2), altering the sediment availability.
 In late 2014, large sediment retention ponds were installed to mitigate sediment runoff, but these mitigation activities happened after the sample collection reported here.
 See Holst-Rice et al. (2015) for a full description of sediment mitigation efforts at the quarry.

 <Figure 2 here please>